Steve664/CookBook/README.md

 This project is a recipe management app so that uses a React frontend and Rails backend together.

+## User Stories

+- As a user, I want to be able to create a profile.
+- As a user, I want to be able to create my own recipes and share them with the communit
+- As a user, I want to be able to view,edit,delete my created recipes.
+- As a user, I want to be able to rate and review recipes, so that I can provide feedback to other users and improve the overall quality of the app. y.

 ## ERD

 ![Alt Text](ERD.png)